Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Conclusion

 \section{Conclusion}

 In this paper, we build a specific class of repulsive point process and use its realization as quadrature points to estimate integrals.
 The resulting Monte-Carlo estimator is unbiased with a variance scaling as $\mathcal O (N^{-1-(2s \wedge 1)/d})$ when the integrand belongs to $\mathcal H^s([0,1]^d)$.
-Our methodology and results have the interest to be applied to non differentiable functions, an assumption which is often considered for other methods such as grid-based methods, RQMC, scrambled nets \cite{owen:book:13}.
-We also show that the initial configuration of points can be used to estimate $\iota$-dimensional integrands ($\iota=1,\dots,d$) with the same efficiency than in dimension $d$.
+Our methodology and results have the interest to be applied to non differentiable functions, an assumption which is often considered for other methods such as grid-based methods, RQMC, scrambled nets~\cite{owen:book:13}.
+We also show that the initial configuration of points can be used to estimate $\iota$-dimensional integrands ($\iota=1,\dots,d$) with the same efficiency than in dimension $d$. {To complete this work on a theoretical side, it could be interesting to investigate the rate of convergence to normality in some metric ({\it e.g. }Wassertstein or Kolmogorov-Smirnov).
+We have also left behind an important practical question: how to estimate $\sigma^2(f)$ or its approximation given by~\eqref{eq:est_asymp_const} and the matrix $\boldsymbol{\Sigma}_p$ given by~\eqref{eq:defSigmap}?
+Obviously, we do not want to assume known the Fourier expansion of $f$ nor to use external simulations to estimate such quantities which would make the current work definitely useless.
+Estimating $\sigma^2(f)$ or $\boldsymbol{\Sigma}_p$ using only the realization of the Dirichlet DPP appears to be highly challenging.
+Due to the intrinsic nature of this projection DPP, strategies like bootstrap, subsampling or leave-one out type procedures did not lead to a consistent estimate of the asymptotic variance.
+This problem is definitely an interesting perspective.}

 We consider in this paper integrals on $[0,1]^d$ (or rectangles).
 Addressing the similar question for more complex domains or for improper integrals is of great interest.
-Similarly, considering integrands defined on manifolds such as torus or spheres is definitely an interesting perspective
+Similarly, considering integrands defined on manifolds such as torus or spheres is definitely an interesting perspective. {We could, for example, take advantage of the works by~\cite{moller:etal:2018} which presents several spherical-valued DPP models.}

+{Crude Monte-Carlo or stratified Monte-Carlo designs can be improved by using antithetic or local antithetic methods, see \cite{owen:08,owen:book:13}.
+An idea of such improvements relies on the fact that $U\sim U(0,1)$ and $1-U$ have the same distribution.
+Such an idea could also be applied to our design: This is again an advantage of the homogeneity of the Dirichlet DPP.
+We have not deeply studied these extensions but leave them for future works.
+To give some flavor however, we can easily prove that the estimator